suphiyasin/DownloadGram/README.md

 # Installation
 1- Upload api.php and webhook.php to your website. <br/>
 2- Set Webhook ``` https://api.telegram.org/bot<TOKEN>/setWebhook?url=https://yoursite.com/webhook.php ``` <br/>
-3- Edit webhook.php for your bot token. <br/>
+3- Edit webhook.php for your bot token and edit api.php for your proxy informations <br/>

 # Run
 Go to your bot and send instagram reels link and wait